jmegilman/vscode-cheatsheet/README.md

-# Visual Studio Cheat Sheet for Mac
+# Visual Studio Code Cheat Sheet for Mac

 ## Commonly Used Keyboard Shortcuts
 ### Add cursor to all instances of selected code